MCP Containers

 | Container URL | URL to access the MCP container. |

-| Maintainer | Maintainer of the MCP container. |
+| Author | Email address of the creator of the container. |

-| Update time | Date and time when the MCP container was last updated. |
+| Update time | Timestamp of the last update. |

-| Actions | Buttons to manage the selected MCP container: - Open in a new tab: click to open the container configuration screen in a new tab in your browser. - Duplicate - click to duplicate the MCP container. - Stop/Run: click to start and stop a container. - Delete: click to remove the container. |
+| Actions | Buttons to manage the selected MCP container: - Open in a new tab: Use to open the container configuration screen in a new tab in your browser. - Duplicate: Use to duplicate the MCP container. - Stop/Run: Use to start and stop a container. - Delete: Use to remove the container. |

 Create